Congregation

 Digital, Music/Sound

-In Congregation the audience is each given a silver sphere.
-They are instructed that the sphere will guide them to a location by emitting sounds, one sound for the correct direction and another for the wrong way.
-As the audience members walk off holding their sonic spheres they turn a corner and find more people also carrying spheres until they all become a congregation moving inexorably towards a central location.
+Congregation is a participatory performance for a host of interactive sonic spheres that guide the audience to a secret location using sound alone.
+As the audience members walk off holding their sonic spheres, they turn a corner and find more people carrying spheres, and then they all become a congregation moving inexorably towards a central location.
+The work has recently been touring in South Lorea and China.

 About Ray Lee